 You are generous with praise, quick to smile, and always on the lookout for the positive in the situation.
 Some call you lighthearted.
 Others just wish that their glass were as full as yours seems to be.
 But either way, people want to be around you.
 Their world looks better around you because your enthusiasm is contagious.
 Lacking your energy and optimism, some find their world drab with repetition or, worse, heavy with pressure.
 You seem to find a way to lighten their spirit.
 You inject drama into every project.
 You celebrate every achievement.
 You find ways to make everything more exciting and more vital.
 Some cynics may reject your energy, but you are rarely dragged down.
 Your Positivity won’t allow it.
 Somehow you can’t quite escape your conviction that it is good to be alive, that work can be fun, and that no matter what the setbacks, one must never lose one’s sense of humor.

-“Stretch the circle wider.”
+“Stretch the circle wider.” (every time I read this I am reminded of the goatse shock site).
 This is the philosophy around which you orient your life.
 You want to include people and make them feel part of the group.
 In direct contrast to those who are drawn only to exclusive groups, you actively avoid those groups that exclude others.
 You want to expand the group so that as many people as possible can benefit from its support.
 You hate the sight of someone on the outside looking in.
 You want to draw them in so that they can feel the warmth of the group.
 You are an instinctively accepting person.
 Regardless of race or sex or nationality or personality or faith, you cast few judgments.
 Judgments can hurt a person’s feelings.
 Why do that if you don’t have to?
 Your accepting nature does not necessarily rest on a belief that each of us is different and that one should respect these differences.
 Rather, it rests on your conviction that fundamentally we are all the same.
 We are all equally important.
 Thus, no one should be ignored.
 Each of us should be included.
 It is the least we all deserve.